 The following letter was written by William Man, son of John Man, to Edward Garnet Man.
 William and Edward would have been first cousins one generation removed; William being the first cousin of Edward’s father Harry Stoe Man.

 In this letter, William’s recollections are somewhat accurate, however his claims about Admiral Balchen are not since NO relationship, at least not nearly as close as William states, has been established between the Admiral’s family and the London Balchen family of William’s grandmother Mary (Balchen) Man.
 The journal mentioned by William and kept by James Balchen (NOT a Sir) can be found here.
 James Balchen was Mary Balchen’s brother and therefore William’s great uncle and he certainly was neither a brother nor a son of the admiral’s.
-‘My cousin Ann’ refers to Eleanor Ann Rankin Man daughter of Henry Man.
+To explain the family’s mis-conception that they were related to the Admiral when in fact they were not can be found HERE.
+In the letter, ‘My cousin Ann’ refers to Eleanor Ann Rankin Man daughter of Henry Man.
 The grandfather William speaks of who dies in Wales is John Man.
+Images of the original two page letter can be found at the end of this page.

 47 Castle Street,